ALP

 2. Privacy by default.
 There is no telemetry, no discovery service, no registry, no heartbeat ping.
 The only metadata exposed on the wire is what routing strictly requires.

 3. Minimalism.
-ALP defines three request methods in its core and six more in the optional rooms extension.
+ALP defines three request methods in its core and six more in the optional workgroups extension.
 There is no capability negotiation, no introspection, no federation.
 Every exposed knob is a new attack surface; none are added speculatively.

 4. Explicit trust.
 Trust is bootstrapped by out-of-band key exchange.
 There is no trust-on-first-use, no certificate authority, no web of trust.
 An unknown peer is dropped at the transport layer, before its payload is parsed.